Separate Maintenance (Separation)

 There are many things that may happen after the initial papers are filed.
 A brief description of some events is below, with links included to detailed discussions of each subject.

 - Default.
-If the Defendant did not file a response within 20 days of being served with the complaint and summons, the Plaintiff can ask the court to enter a "default" against the Defendant.
+If the Defendant does not file a response within 21 days of being served with the complaint and summons, the Plaintiff can ask the court to enter a "default" against the Defendant.
 If entered, a default stops the Defendant from being able to respond to the case and allows the Plaintiff to ask for a final decree.
 Please visit the Default section and then the Final Decree section for information about this.

 - Case Management Conference.
 If the Defendant filed a response, the judge is required to set an initial hearing within 90 days of the date the answer was filed.
 This is an initial hearing where the judge can find out some basic information about the parties and the issues involved in the case.
 Please visit Case Management Conference for more information about this hearing and how to prepare.